-Someone recently asked me what piece of advice I’d give my 22-year-old self (that guy).
-First, I’d tell him to wear clothes that fit, and then I’d tell him to get a mentor.
+Someone recently asked me what piece of advice I’d give my 22-year-old self.
+First, I’d tell him to wear clothes that fit, and second I’d tell him to get a mentor.

-And I held on to this belief even as I watched other people who were less skilled than me advance.
-And then I discovered there was a game being played all around me.
+And I held on to that belief, even as I watched other people less skilled than me keep advancing.
+Eventually, I discovered that there was a game being played all around me.

-- Provide brutally honest feedback
+- Mentors provide brutally honest feedback

-- Hold you accountable
+- Mentors hold you accountable

 “Sir, I heard you speak.
 I think I want to get into politics.
 How do I do it?”